suriasif/ebookCutter/README.md

 # ebookCutter
-Bifurcate imaged pages for kindle
+Bifurcate imaged pages for kindle.
 Cut long image into pieces for kindle